-Shannon Gordon is a Certified Pedorthist with 22 years of clinical experience, currently contracting from 2 locations.
+Shannon Gordon is a Certified Pedorthist with 23 years of clinical experience.
 Shannon received her diploma in Athletic Therapy from Mount Royal College in 1995 and a degree in Kinesiology from the University of Calgary in 1999.
 After graduation, she worked as a Kinesiologist for 2 years before starting her internship in pedorthics.

 Shannon received her Pedorthic certification in 2002 and is a member in good standing with both the Pedorthic Association of Canada and The College of Pedorthics of Canada.
 Shannon has been quite involved in the development of her profession; she has served as a director on the Pedorthic Association of Canada’s board (2001-2007 & 2018-2019), was an instructor for the University of Western Ontario’s online Diploma in Pedorthics from 2006-2010 and served as a director on the College of Pedorthics of Canada from 2014-2018.